A 2:1 degree or equivalent in any discipline.

 Months of entry

-Conflict Studies has at its core some fundamental questions about what causes violent conflict?
+The MSc Conflict Studies has at its core some fundamental questions about what causes violent conflict.
 Why does it happen when it does and where it does?
-How can a conflict be characterised and understood?
+How and why do conflicts change over time?
 What can be done to manage or resolve a conflict?
 What is the role of international politics, or civil society?
-We aim to address the major questions that are pivotal to the comparative study of politics.
-The involvement of leading experts in the field at LSE provides students with insights and critical thinking on the latest theoretical developments, research, and policy best practices.
+We aim to address these major questions that are pivotal to the comparative study of politics.
+The involvement of leading experts in the field will provide you with insights and critical thinking on the latest theoretical developments, research and best policy practices.

 Information for international students